Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Scalar fields in the Einstein frame

-The dimensionless parameter $\xi_\chi$ represents the non-minimal coupling to gravity sector and may take any value; however, studies based on electroweak vacuum stability \cite{markkanen2018} suggest that the value of non-minimal coupling constant should not exceed the value $10$.
-Moreover, there are two interest special cases: $\xi_\chi = 0$ and $\xi_\chi = 1/6$.
-The value $\xi_\chi =0$ is called minimal coupling case and the value $\xi_\chi = 1/6$ is called conformal coupling.
-The first case corresponds to a free scalar field theory and the second one ensures the conformal invariance of the model if in addition $m_\chi = 0$.
-Although there are no direct coupling between matter fields and the inflatonary sector in the first case, both scalaron $\phi$ and Higgs field $h$ gravitationally interact with every matter field is present during inflation and after inflation, and may occur gravitational particle production process.
-In the second one, free scalar $\chi$ is coupled to the Ricci scalar and the particle production may also ocurr as long as the matter fields are not conformally invariant, namely, if the scalar fied is massive $m_\chi \neq 0$.
-These kind of models which in the scalar fields interacts only gravitationally is specially interesting since it can explain the particle production process, with the gravitational field responsible for creating $\chi$ particles.
-This process of particle creation due to gravitational interactions has implications in the reheating process \cite{dorsch2024, Markkanen2017,Ema_2017} and gravitational dark matter production \cite{Garcia2023,Garcia20231,Verner2023, Hashiba2019,Chung2001,ema2018production,long2023}.
+The dimensionless parameter $\xi_\chi$ represents the non-minimal coupling to the gravity sector and may take any value; however, studies based on electroweak vacuum stability \cite{markkanen2018} suggest that the value of non-minimal coupling constant should not exceed $10$.
+Moreover there are two interesting special cases: $\xi_\chi = 0$ and $\xi_\chi = 1/6$.
+The value $\xi_\chi =0$ is called the case of minimal coupling while $\xi_\chi = 1/6$ corresponds to conformal coupling.
+The first case corresponds to a free scalar field theory and the second one ensures the conformal invariance of the model if, in addition, $m_\chi = 0$.